eslint/eslint/docs/src/user-guide/configuring/configuration-files.md

   └── test.js
 ```

-If there is a `.eslintrc` and a `package.json` file found in the same directory, `.eslintrc` will take priority and `package.json` file will not be used.
+If there is a `.eslintrc` and a `package.json` file found in the same directory, `.eslintrc` takes priority and `package.json` file is not used.

-By default, ESLint will look for configuration files in all parent folders up to the root directory.
+By default, ESLint looks for configuration files in all parent folders up to the root directory.
 This can be useful if you want all of your projects to follow a certain convention, but can sometimes lead to unexpected results.
 To limit ESLint to a specific project, place `"root": true` inside the `.eslintrc.*` file or `eslintConfig` field of the `package.json` file or in the `.eslintrc.*` file at your project's root level.
-ESLint will stop looking in parent folders once it finds a configuration with `"root": true`.
+ESLint stops looking in parent folders once it finds a configuration with `"root": true`.

 ```js
 {